jmere36/Button_To_Switch/README.md

 # Change_Log
 Change Log:

-(1.0.0) Created 1.0.0 with improved serial monitor and flickering of light
+(1.0.0) Created 1.0.0 with improved serial monitor and removed flickering of light